kistanovdev/kistanovdev.github.io/_posts/2023-08-07-rsa-in-pure-python.md

 3. Compute `λ(n)`, where `λ` is a [Carmichael function](https://en.wikipedia.org/wiki/Carmichael%27s_totient_function).
 4. choose number `e`.
 For our case, e will be 65537, which is the most commonly chosen value.
 5. Determine `d`, where `de ≡ 1 (mod λ(n))`.
+6. Use the generated numbers to encode a useful `privatekey.pem` file.

 ## Functions we'll need